isar/isar/docs/docs/watchers.md

 ## Watching Queries

 It is even possible to watch entire queries.
 Isar does its best to only notify you when the query results actually change.
-You will however not be notified if links cause the query to change.
-Use a collection watcher if you need to be notified about that.
+You will not be notified if links cause the query to change.
+Use a collection watcher if you need to be notified about link changes.

 ```dart
 Query<User> usersWithA = isar.users.filter()